Table of Contents

 The instrument features a large touchscreen interface that replaces traditional strings and frets.
 Musicians can tap, slide, and press on the touchscreen to create different notes and effects, similar to playing a guitar.

-The Kitara offers an extensive range of sounds, from classic guitar tones to synthesizers, drums, and various other digital effects.
+The Kitara offers an extensive range of sounds, from classic guitar tones to synthesizers, drums, and other digital effects.
 This versatility makes it suitable for various music genres, including rock, electronic, and experimental.

 Features of the Misa Kitara